- Who can vote?

 you can choose to vote by proxy for one election, for a specific period, or permanently.
 If you are applying for a proxy vote for all elections, you will need to get someone to support your application (further details are available on the application form)

 if you change your mind and are able to vote in person on the day, you can still do so providing that your proxy nominee has not already voted on your behalf.

-For more information view the Voting by Proxy page on the GOV.UK website.
+For more information view the Voting by Proxy page.